- MD Arts Community

 Jessica Abel is currently the Senior Major Gift Officer at the Maryland Institute College of Art (MICA), where she raises funds in support of a world-class art and design education.
 Prior to joining BOPA, Jessica served as the Director of Development for Baltimore Office of Promotion & The Arts, and Director of Institutional Giving with the Baltimore Symphony Orchestra.
 Jessica also previously worked in fundraising in the Washington, DC metropolitan area with The Wolf Trap Foundation for the Performing Arts and the Atlas Performing Arts Center.

 Jessica believes in the power of arts and culture to positively impact the social and economic outcomes of a community, as well as to enhance the lives of its residents and visitors.
-In addition to her arts administration and advocacy work, Jessica is proud member of Baltimore’s artistic community where she has performed with a variety of area music groups and venues and currently serves as a professional choir member with the Emmanuel Episcopal Church.
+In addition to her arts administration and advocacy work, Jessica is a proud member of Baltimore’s artistic community where she has performed with a variety of area music groups and venues and currently serves as a professional choir member with the Emmanuel Episcopal Church.
 She earned her Bachelor of Music from the Florida State University and her Master of Music degree from the Peabody Conservatory of the Johns Hopkins University.

 Brittany Andrew is a recent graduate of the Goucher College Masters of Arts in Art Administration program.
 She is a Salisbury University Alumni, where she graduated Suma Cum Laude with a Bachelors in Fine Art and a minor in Business Administration.
 She is an Eastern Shore native, born and raised in Cambridge, MD.
 As an artist and resident she takes inspiration from the vibrancy of the peninsula and its inhabitants.
 She believes the arts have the power to bring people together.
 Brittany was the Education and Program Coordinator at the Dorchester Center for the Arts, a local community art center and arts agency in Cambridge, MD.
 She now works at the Ward Museum of Wildfowl Art in Salisbury, MD, as their Deputy Director.